archivesunleashed/aut-docs/docs/Getting-Started.md

 You can then import the project into Eclipse.

 What's next?
-We recommend [connecting your installation to a Spark Notebook](./Spark:-Installing-Spark-Notebook-on-a-Cloud-Computer/).
-Read on!
+We recommend [continuing with this more advanced OS X lesson](http://lintool.github.io/warcbase-docs/Installing-and-Running-Spark-under-OS-X/).
+Good luck!